 I was born in West Virginia, as the middle sister to Nanette and Linda.
 My parents moved the family to Los Angeles in the early sixties, and I graduated from Pasadena High School.
-After my high school years, I went to California State University at Fullerton and earned a Degree in American Studies.
+After high school, I went to California State University Fullerton and earned a Degree in American Studies.

 On a visit to England in 1975, I met the Englishman who would become my husband, Richard.
 We were married in May 1976 and lived outside London.
 We returned to California in September 1977.

-In 1988 I decided to launch a new career as a fiction writer.
-Although I was working in the shipping industry, and enjoyed my job, I wanted to explore my long-held desire to write!
+In 1988 I began my career as a fiction writer.
+Although I enjoyed my job in the shipping industry, I had a long-held desire to write!
 My life-changing decision was greeted with some trepidation by my husband!
-Oh, the English are so enthusiastic about their spouses trying something new!

-I began by writing romances and became a member of the Romance Writers of America - Orange County chapter.
-After my entry in the "unpublished authors" contest run by this chapter was announced as a finalist - I was delighted, but the New York editor who read my entry was scathing in her criticism.
+I began writing romances and joined the Romance Writers of America - Orange County chapter.
+After my entry in the "unpublished authors" contest run by this chapter became a finalist - I was thrilled, but the New York editor was scathing in her criticism of my work.
 I was crushed for a day or so, but it hardened my resolve to continue writing.
-It was my very next proposal that my agent sold to Silhouette and it was published under my pen name of Sarah Temple.
-I was thrilled - a published author!
+My agent then sold my very next proposal to Silhouette and it was published under my pen name of Sarah Temple.
+I was a published author!

 KINDRED SPIRITS was the published title but I always preferred my own working title :"BOUQUET OF WILD FLOWERS".